onqtam/headjack/docs/why/7_REPUTATION.md

 > "Reputation should not be traded.
 Ever.
 That’s not what it is for.
 It is bound to an identity and is only meaningful when it continues to be bound to that identity.
 If I can buy or spend reputation rather than earning it by performing in the way the reputation currency indicates, then it is a meaningless signal that has broken loose from any sense that the reputation is supposed to impart." - [Avoid Blunders in Designing Reputation Systems, by Arthur Brock](https://www.artbrock.com/2019/01/23/avoid-blunders-in-designing-reputation-systems#:~:text=Reputation%20should%20not,supposed%20to%20impart.)

-> "To support and maintain a man's private credit, 'tis absolutely necessary that the world have a fixed opinion of the honesty and integrity, as well as ability of a person." - [someone in 1717](https://www.forbes.com/forbes/2002/1223/248.html?sh=1d3ebd715f81#:~:text=To%20support%20and%20maintain%20a%20man%27s%20private%20credit%2C%20%27tis%20absolutely%20necessary%20that%20the%20world%20have%20a%20fixed%20opinion%20of%20the%20honesty%20and%20integrity%2C%20as%20well%20as%20ability%20of%20a%20person.)

-> "It won’t be rational for mainstream to reallocate authority to uncredentialized amateurs - no matter how much more correct they are, until there is a very legible and scalable way to delegate trust, so that not everyone has to fact check everything the independent shadow academy — the invisible college — the commons — the bazaar— puts forward against the cathedral of “expert consensus” that is so often state sponsored scientism." - [Conor White-Sullivan](https://twitter.com/Conaw/status/1733062636911411572)

-> "You can't build a reputation on what you are going to do." - [Henry Ford](https://www.goodreads.com/quotes/7482-you-can-t-build-a-reputation-on-what-you-are-going)

-> "The only real mistake is the one from which we learn nothing." - [Henry Ford](https://www.goodreads.com/quotes/106813-the-only-real-mistake-is-the-one-from-which-we)

-> "If there were a highly respected, let's say extremely difficult ways to prove that you're extremely smart and hardworking that cost little or nothing - that actually can give the harvards and the yales of the world a run for their money.
-I think that might be the most positive thing we could do." - [Greg Lukianoff](https://youtu.be/buarAx_u2qg?t=8883)

-> "People know that they suck at sports because it's cheap to try." - [Balaji Srinivasan](https://youtu.be/EqJoXaNFFjY?t=9930)
-^^ How do we make it cheap to try anything like proposing laws to tuning incentives or predicting events or expressing what is true or important in parallel digital twins/simulations of the shared world model and see where that gets you?

-> "I love Twitter: you can make predictions that sound smart and go viral and then delete them when you end up being completely wrong." - [Nikita Bier](https://twitter.com/nikitabier/status/1677733311723245568)

-> "The problem with the world is that the intelligent people are full of doubts, while the stupid ones are full of confidence." - [Charles Bukowski](https://www.goodreads.com/quotes/428040-the-problem-with-the-world-is-that-the-intelligent-people)

-google reviews !!! - a reputation system

-booting up the reputation/accountability/status market

-> "A technologist who neglects history ensures their users will get exploited.
-Proof?
-Consider reputation systems.
-Any scaled marketplace has them.
-The history of an Uber driver or rider’s on-platform behavior partially predicts their future behavior.
-Without years of star ratings, without memories of past actions of millions of people, these platforms would be wrecked by fraud." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/microhistory-and-macrohistory#:~:text=A%20technologist%20who,wrecked%20by%20fraud.)

-negative reputation and scammers

-> "Going to create a site where the public can rate the core truth of any article & track the credibility score over time of each journalist, editor & publication.
-Thinking of calling it Pravda …" - [Elon Musk](https://twitter.com/elonmusk/status/999367582271422464)

-> "The ultimate result of shielding men from the effects of folly is to fill the world with fools." - [Herbert Spencer](https://www.goodreads.com/quotes/79987-the-ultimate-result-of-shielding-men-from-the-effects-of)

-> "Imagine a decentralized, participatory system with objectors, supporters, checkers, and bettors–all of whom are evaluating claims made by someone.
-Claimants are usually targets of the sensemaking system, so while their claims are the most visible, they don’t have to be active participants in the truth-tracking process.
-Everyone else has to stake something, enough that it stings to lose." - [Sensemaking in the Era of Authoritarian Media, by Max Borders](https://www.aier.org/article/sensemaking-in-the-era-of-authoritarian-media/#:~:text=Imagine%20a%20decentralized,stings%20to%20lose.)

-an environment where a single identity is used for a long time and it accrues reputation is an environment of repeated interaction - the prisoner's dillema is solved - robert axelrod
-^^ THIS IS A HUGE POINT !!!

-> "Researchers find our reward systems are activated most when we achieve relative rather than absolute rewards; we’re designed to feel best not when we get more, but when we get more than those around us." - [Will Storr](https://www.goodreads.com/quotes/11605041-researchers-find-our-reward-systems-are-activated-most-when-we)

-> "The story idealists sometimes tell of humanity says we're natural seekers of equality.
-This isn't true.
-Utopians talk of injustice whilst building new hierarchies and placing themselves at the top.
-We all do this.
-It's in our nature.
->
-> The urge for rank is ineradicable.
-It's the secret goal of our lives, to win status for ourselves and our game - and gain as much of it over you and you and you as we can.
-It's how we make meaning.
-It's how we make identity.
-It's the worst of us, it's the best of us and it's the inescapable truth of us: for humans, equality will always be the impossible dream." - [Will Storr](https://www.goodreads.com/quotes/11892473-the-story-idealists-sometimes-tell-of-humanity-says-we-re-natural)

-> "It takes many good deeds to build a good reputation, and only one bad one to lose it." - [Benjamin Franklin](https://hbr.org/2007/02/reputation-and-its-risks)

-> "Executives know the importance of their companies’ reputations.
-Firms with strong positive reputations attract better people.
-They are perceived as providing more value, which often allows them to charge a premium.
-Their customers are more loyal and buy broader ranges of products and services.
-Because the market believes that such companies will deliver sustained earnings and future growth, they have higher price-earnings multiples and market values and lower costs of capital.
-Moreover, in an economy where 70% to 80% of market value comes from hard-to-assess intangible assets such as brand equity, intellectual capital, and goodwill, organizations are especially vulnerable to anything that damages their reputations." - [Reputation and Its Risks](https://hbr.org/2007/02/reputation-and-its-risks)

-> "Reputation is a matter of perception.
-A company’s overall reputation is a function of its reputation among its various stakeholders (investors, customers, suppliers, employees, regulators, politicians, nongovernmental organizations, the communities in which the firm operates) in specific categories (product quality, corporate governance, employee relations, customer service, intellectual capital, financial performance, handling of environmental and social issues).
-A strong positive reputation among stakeholders across multiple categories will result in a strong positive reputation for the company overall." - [Reputation and Its Risks](https://hbr.org/2007/02/reputation-and-its-risks)

-There is no accountability without accounting.
-In business and finance accounting is about money.
-In the status, purpose, and meaning world accounting is calculated reputation.

 ██████████████████████████████████████████████████████████████████
 # SECTION: stick & carrot